Trump rejects last chance to testify at New York civil trial - ExBulletin

 As Carroll recalled, laughter accompanied them to a dressing room where Trump got violent, pinning her against a wall, pulling her pantyhose apart and raping her before she knelt him down and fled the store.

 In his deposition, Trump said Carroll made it up.
-He called it a disgusting false lie delivered by a psycho who was trying to boost sales of his book.
+He called it a “disgusting false lie” delivered by a “crazy job” trying to boost sales of his book.

 Carroll sued Trump in November, minutes after New York State enacted a law allowing adult victims of sexual assault to sue others even though the attacks took place decades earlier.

-Carrolls’ attorney Roberta Kaplan wrote a letter to the judge on Sunday complaining that Trump still hasn’t deleted April 26 posts on his social media network in which he called Carrolls’ allegations a scam invented.
+Carroll’s attorney, Roberta Kaplan, wrote a letter to the judge on Sunday complaining that Trump still has not deleted April 26 posts on his social media network in which he called Carroll’s allegations “a invented scam”.
 And she noted that he repeated disparaging remarks about the trial three days ago in Ireland.

-After the April 26 posts on Truth Social, Judge Kaplan, who is not related to Carroll’s attorney, said Trump’s comments were highly inappropriate and expressed concern that Trump was trying to communicate to the jury things that were not meant to be discussed.
+After the April 26 posts on Truth Social, Judge Kaplan, who is not related to Carroll’s attorney, said Trump’s comments were “highly inappropriate” and expressed concern that Trump was trying to communicate to the jury “things that they don’t have to talk about. .”

 The Associated Press generally does not name people who say they have been sexually assaulted unless they come forward publicly, as Carroll did.